Nissan Juke running costs and reliability

 What are the running costs?

-The Juke generally provides pretty low running costs, but we can’t help but feel like Nissan could be doing more.
-The Juke’s sister car, the Renault Captur, is available as a plug-in hybrid, while competitors such as the Peugeot 2008 and Vauxhall Mokka can be had with all-electric drive.
+The Juke generally provides fairly low running costs, but we can’t help but feel like Nissan could be doing more.
+The petrol engine is fine but not outstanding for emissions, while competitors such as the Peugeot 2008 and Vauxhall Mokka can be had with all-electric drive.

-There’s little to moan about when it comes to the Juke’s 1.0-litre three-cylinder petrol engine.
+The Juke’s 1.0-litre three-cylinder petrol engine is still a good choice, though.
 When paired with a six-speed manual gearbox, it will return a claimed 47.9mpg – a figure we found realistic while testing.

 The seven-speed dual-clutch automatic claims 46.3mpg, but we’ve struggled to get more than 40mpg in this example.
 CO2 emissions are also reasonable, with Nissan quoting as low as 134g/km for the manual and 137g/km for the automatic.